onedata/onedata-documentation/docs/glossary.md

 ## Automation inventory

-An organizational unit for storing [workflow schemas][workflow schema], [lambdas][lambda], and manage their [members][member].
+An organizational unit for storing [workflow schemas][workflow schema], [lambdas][lambda], and managing their [members][member].
 Learn more [here][docs-automation].

 ## Caveat

-A confinement limiting the context in which a [token][] is valid, inscribed in the token itself, e.g, limiting the validity of the token to a certain point in time, or target [services][service].
+A confinement limiting the context in which a [token][] is valid, inscribed in the token itself, e.g., limiting the validity of the token to a certain point in time, or target [services][service].
 Learn more [here][docs-token-caveats].

 ## Cloud Data Management Interface (CDMI)